-Gettysburg offers teachers an informative, engaging and eye-opening field trip for their students.
-There are several different programs and activities educators can select, depending on their lesson plan.
+Gettysburg offers you a variety of informative, engaging and eye-opening field trips for your students.
+You can select from several programs and activities based on your lesson plan.
 With all the available options, there’s something for every student group at Gettysburg.

-The battlefield is a whole different experience in itself.
+Touring the battlefield gives you a unique, active learning experience.
 The 6,000-acre national park was the site of a tremendous battle between Union and Confederate soldiers that lasted three days, from July 1-3, 1863.
-There are a few different ways to see the battlefield.
-You can hire a licensed Battlefield Guide who will accompany your group in a school or coach bus for a standard two-hour tour.
+To see and explore the battlefield, you can hire a Licensed Battlefield Guide who will accompany your group in a school or coach bus for a two-hour tour.
 If you have a smaller student group, a Battlefield Bus Tour might work best.
-Your pupils can board a bus with others for a two-hour tour with a licensed guide.
-Or you can purchase audio CD tours at the museum to play in a vehicle.
+Your pupils can board a bus with others for a two-hour tour with a Licensed Battlefield Guide.
+Or, you can purchase audio CD tours at the Museum Bookstore to play in a vehicle.

-In addition to the battlefields, there are other important monuments your students can explore.
-The Soldiers’ National Cemetery is the burial place of over 3,000 soldiers who perished in the battle.
-It was also where President Abraham Lincoln delivered his Gettysburg Address.
-The David Wills House played an important role in the aftermath of the battle.
-It was at the center of the immense clean-up process and where President Lincoln finalized the famous speech.
+Beyond the battlefields, your students can explore important monuments.
+The Soldiers’ National Cemetery is the burial place of more than 3,000 soldiers who perished in the battle.
+It was also where President Abraham Lincoln delivered the Gettysburg Address.
+The David Wills House played an important role after the battle, and the house was where President Lincoln finalized the famous speech.
 The Eisenhower National Historic Site is the home and farm of President Dwight D. Eisenhower.
-While it didn’t play a role in the Civil War battle, it was an important meeting place for world leaders in the 1950s and now stands as a tribute to the themes of wars, presidencies, leadership, dedication and sacrifice.
+While it didn’t play a role in the Civil War battle, the Eisenhower National Historic Site served as an important meeting place for world leaders in the 1950s.
+The house now stands as a tribute to the themes of wars, presidencies, leadership, dedication and sacrifice.